Skip to main content

 Unique Features:

-• • Largest Kindle screen available
+• • Largest Kindle screen available - perfect for reading Excel files converted to PDF

 • • Premium Pen included

-• • Handwriting and drawing support
+• • Handwriting and drawing support - great for adding notes to documents

-• • PDF annotation capabilities
+• • PDF annotation capabilities - works excellently with files you've watermarked for security

 Perfect For: